SCAR/antarctic-r-packages/README.md

 but rather a synopsis of packages that are for one reason or another of particular interest to Antarctic and Southern Ocean researchers.
 The definition of “particular interest” is of course largely arbitrary.
+Packages listed here are generally expected to be at a useful stage of development, or if not, are seeking engagement/input from the wider community.

 Contributions are welcome\!
 Please [submit an issue](https://github.com/ropensci/taxonomy/issues), or make a